csgf/aginfra-sg-mobile/docs/index.rst

    :scale: 70%
    :figclass: text

-   Figure 1.
    Identity Provider List

-If your credentials are correct, the application shows the main view from which you could access the repository, as the Figure 2 shows.
+If your credentials are correct, the application shows the main view from which you could access the repository, as the `Figure 2`_ shows.

+.. _Figure 2:

 .. figure:: images/repo.png
    :align: center